Quetzaly88/Surfing-and-Wellness/README.md

 # Surfing-and-Wellness
 Project 1 Code Institute

 Surfing and wellness is a site to inspire users to do a different sport which can help them connect with themselves and nature.
-This website is targeted to people in need of new perspectives in life and with the desire to find a new support community.
+This website is targeted to people in need of new perspectives in life and with the desire to find a support community.
 Users of this website can find information about our work and they can even complete an application to be part of these journeys.

 User Experience (UX)